 Globalization has affected more than the world economy: people, politics and culture all travel globally, with wide-ranging consequences.
 This course will examine the history of global processes by focusing on how different peoples around the world have engaged in or resisted them.
 Ethnographic studies will be used to explore global diversity as well as the effects of efforts to impose global uniformity.
 Cross-listed as DEVS 223.
 Prerequisite: ANTH 110 or 111/112, or DEVS 101 or permission of the instructor.
 Three credits.
-Not offered 2021-2022.
+Offered 2022-2023 and in alternate years.